andreas-butler/idb-transaction-commit/EXPLAINER.md

 IndexedDB’s transaction.commit() will allow developers the flexibility to announce the fact that they do not intend to make any new requests on a transaction object and that it can be committed as soon as possible.
 Under these conditions, the task of flushing data to disk does not have to wait until a signal from the front end declares that all callbacks associated with the transaction have resolved; it only has to wait until all transaction requests have been processed completely.

 The primary benefit of this change is increasing the throughput of writing data to disk.
+The throughput increase is evident in comparing Figure 2 to Figure 1.
+In Figure 2 one sees that time required by the round trip of the response of the final request and the commit signal it ultimately returns upon completion of its callback is saved by the explicit commit().

 This is particularly useful for the case of loading a database, when large amounts of data are being written to disk via many transactions with no intention of making any follow up queries on that data, and the case of writing data to disk under some time constraint.
 The latter situation is encountered, for example, when the browser informs a tab that is about to be killed (because it has been inactive for a period of time and will thus be killed to ease memory usage) and so the tab must save its state to disk as fast as possible so that it can be reloaded again in the event that a user navigates back to it.

 A secondary benefit exists that is less concrete but nevertheless still important.
 By allowing developers to explicitly call commit() on transactions, the IndexedDB API begins to adopt the feel of a more conventional database API.